softwaremill/bootzooka/README.md

 #### Browser client

 To run the frontend server part, enter the main directory and type `./frontend-start.sh`.
-This should open `http://0.0.0.0:9090/` in your browser (frontend listens on port 9090, backend on port 8080; so all REST requests will be proxied to port 8080).
+This should open `http://0.0.0.0:9090/` in your browser (frontend listens on port 9090, backend on port 8080; so all HTTP requests will be proxied to port 8080).

 For details of frontend build and architecture please refere to the [bootzooka-ui README](bootzooka-ui).